Vietnam evacuates hundreds of thousands ahead of storm

 Typhoons and storms rarely hit the Mekong Delta.
 But in 1997, Tropical Storm Linda swept through the region, killing 770 people and leaving more than 2,000 others missing.

-Over the weekend, Tembin unleashed landslides and flash floods that killed at least 164 people and left 171 others missing in the Philippines.
-More than 97,000 people remained in 261 evacuation centers across the south on Monday, while nearly 85,000 others were displaced and staying elsewhere.
+Over the weekend, Tembin unleashed landslides and flash floods that killed at least 164 people and left 171 others missing in the Philippines, according to Romina Marasigan of the government’s main disaster-response agency.

+Initial reports from officials in different provinces placed the overall death toll at more than 230, but Marasigan warned of double counting amid the confusion in the storm’s aftermath and said the numbers needed to be verified.

+More than 97,000 people remained in 261 evacuation centers across the southern Philippines on Monday, while nearly 85,000 others were displaced and staying elsewhere, the National Disaster Risk Reduction and Management Council said.

 The hardest-hit areas were Lanao del Norte and Lanao del Sur provinces and the Zamboanga Peninsula.
 Tembin hit the Philippines as a tropical storm but strengthened into a typhoon before blowing out of the country Sunday into the South China Sea toward Vietnam.

-Philippine officials had warned villagers in accident-prone areas to evacuate early as Tembin approached and the government was trying to find out what caused the widespread storm deaths, said Marina Marasigan of the government’s disaster-response agency.
+Philippine officials had warned villagers in accident-prone areas to evacuate early as Tembin approached and the government was trying to find out what caused the widespread storm deaths, Marasigan said.
 She added that it was difficult to move people from homes shortly before Christmas.

 “We don’t want to be dragging people out of their homes days before Christmas, but it’s best to convince them to quietly understand the importance of why they are being evacuated,” Marasigan said at a news conference in Manila.